 The incubation period (time from infection to symptoms) for mpox is on average 7-14 days but can range from 5-21 days.
-Mpox symptoms in humans are similar to but less severe than smallpox symptoms.
-Initial symptoms include fever, headache, muscle aches, backache, chills and exhaustion.
+Initial symptoms include fever, headache, muscle aches, backache. chills and exhaustion.
 Lymphadenopathy is also noted.
 Skin lesions (or rash) develops between 1-3 days following onset.
 The lesions may be found spread over the body or localised.
-For cases reported in the multi-country outbreak of 2022, localization of lesions in genital or peri-genital areas are often reported.
+For cases reported in the multi-country outbreak, localization of lesions in genital or peri-genital areas have been often reported.
 The lesions progress through several stages before scabbing over and resolving.
 Notably, all lesions of the rash will progress through the same stage at the same time.
 Case fatality rate is very low and most cases will not need hospitalization or specific treatment.
 More severe cases have been historically reported in children, pregnant women and individuals with untreated HIV disease.